prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/ethereum-hardware.md

 As we have seen with other popular cryptocurrencies such as [Zcash](/crypto-mining/zcash-hardware/), [ZenCash](/crypto-mining/zencash-hardware/), [Monero](/crypto-mining/monero-hardware/), [Dash](/crypto-mining/dash-hardware/), [Litecoin](/crypto-mining/litecoin-hardware/), and [Bitcoin](/crypto-mining/bitcoin-hardware), mining profitability is always directly related with these factors (see our guide on [Ethereum mining profitability](/crypto-mining/ethereum-mining-profitability/)).

+## Ethereum Mining Hardware to Maximize Your Profits

 <table class="basic-table" align="center">
 	<tr>
 		<th>PIC</th>